jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 ### 101 Infringement fees
 (1) The infringement fee payable in respect of an infringement offence is the appropriate infringement fee prescribed in respect of that infringement offence under this Act.
-(2) If an infringement fee is paid to an enforcement authority other than the police, the enforcement authority must give the Commissioner of Police the particulars of the payment and the relevant infringement offence as the Commissioner of Police requires.
+(2) If an infringement fee is paid to an enforcement authority other than the Police, the enforcement authority must give the Commissioner of Police the particulars of the payment and the relevant infringement offence as the Commissioner of Police requires.
 (3) All infringement fees received under this Act by an enforcement authority, or recovered under the Summary Proceedings Act 1957 in respect of an infringement offence under this Act, must be paid into the Crown Bank Account.
 (4) Despite subsection (3), the enforcement authority may retain the portion of the infringement fees so received that the Minister of Finance approves as being the expenses incidental to their collection.
 (5) For the purposes of subsection (4), the Minister of Finance may approve the retention of different portions of different infringement fees.